npl0204/npl0204.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hello!
-I'm Linh Nguyen, a passionate Data Scientist with a track record of harnessing the power of data to drive meaningful change and growth in diverse sectors.
-Currently navigating the world of data at Oracle, my journey has taken me through tech giants like Amazon, Intermountain Health, and critical COVID-19 initiatives: the 2020 Nanocovax Vaccine project of Vietnam Ministry of Health.
+I'm **Linh Nguyen**, a passionate Data Scientist with a track record of harnessing the power of data to drive meaningful change and growth in diverse sectors.
+Currently navigating the world of data at **Oracle**, my journey has taken me through tech giants like **Amazon**, **Intermountain Health**, and critical COVID-19 initiatives: the 2020 Nanocovax Vaccine project of **Vietnam Ministry of Health**.

-With a knack for converting complex datasets into actionable insights, I have successfully utilized ML models in the healthcare industry, saving millions and optimizing surgical processes.
+With a knack for converting complex datasets into actionable insights, I have successfully utilized Machine Learning models in the healthcare industry, saving millions and optimizing surgical processes.
 In the tech space, my footprint extends to devising JIRA-enhancing tools for Amazon and implementing new functions into Native AWS products.
 These tangible outcomes were not merely a product of technical prowess but also a testament to my commitment to creating solutions that leave an impact.

-Academic rigor at prestigious institutions like Drexel University and the University of Birmingham armed me with both a theoretical foundation and the leadership skills to guide and inspire.
-At Drexel, I not only excelled academically but also played a key role in establishing the Drexel Association for Data Science, aiming to connect students and professionals in this thriving field.
-Meanwhile, my time at the University of Birmingham allowed me to lead the Vietnamese Society, fostering a rich cultural exchange among peers.
+Academic rigor at Drexel University (**4.0** yay) and the University of Birmingham (**4.0** again yay) armed me with both a theoretical foundation and the leadership skills to guide and inspire.
+At Drexel, I not only excelled academically but also played a key role in establishing the Drexel Association for Data Science as **Founder**, aiming to connect students and professionals in this thriving field.
+Meanwhile, my time at the University of Birmingham allowed me to lead the Vietnamese Society as **President**, fostering a rich cultural exchange among peers.

 Outside the world of 0's and 1's, I cherish the intricate art of crochet (please check my work [here](https://www.instagram.com/linhcorner/)).
 It provides a therapeutic contrast to my analytical pursuits and brings balance to my life.
 Crafting beautiful patterns, much like in data science, requires patience, precision, and a flair for creativity.